varlackc/Dice/docs/index.md

 from dice import *
 ```

-We then will have to call the instance of the die before we could take any actions with the die.
+We then will have to call the instance of the `die` before we could take any actions with the `die`.
 The process will look as follows:

 ```
 d1 = D6()